• Skip to primary navigation

 Fry the Okra in Oil to Improve the Texture

-Frying the okra in lots of oil removes the slimyness and adds extra flavour by browning.
+Frying the okra in lots of oil removes the sliminess and adds extra flavour by browning.

-Be warned that frozen okra will splatter in the oil, so use a pan with high sides to prevent making a mess of your kitchen.
+Be warned that frozen okra will splatter in the oil, so use a pan with high sides to prevent making a mess in your kitchen.

 Use Acidic Ingredients when Cooking Okra